ericzrinsky/discogs/case_study.md

 If the request was successful, you should see 294 rows contained within the "new_artists" table.
 We've eliminated 588 rows with our query, but 294 is still too large for our purposes.

-Since the results of the previous query are now store within a table (new_artists), we can run one more additional query to limit the results to 30 entries and randomize the results.
+Since the results of the previous query are now stored within a table (new_artists), we can run one more additional query to limit the results to 30 entries and randomize the results.
 This allows us to generate a manageable and differentiated list of artists with each new query.

 Paste the code below into the "SQL Editor":
 <a name="final"></a>